martincalsyn/Molarity/README.md

 A similar knock-to-unpair protocol might be employed to add a level of theft deterrence.
 This still needs refinement, but this is my starting point for pairing.

 ### Pervasiveness
-Oasis should be in the home in audio, video, haptics, etc. Oasis should be in the car.
+Molarity should be in the home in audio, video, haptics, etc. Molarity should be in the car.
 It should be on my computer, phone, tablet, and wearables wherever I am.
-But all good infrastructure is invisible, and Oasis should be invisible too, except when I need it.
+But all good infrastructure is invisible, and Molarity should be invisible too, except when I need it.

 ## Wait, don't I know you?
 Maybe.
 I was an architect and developer on the original Microsoft Robotics Development Studio suite and I am still a